information for parents

 Not everyone will experience side effects, and when they do happen, they are usually mild and get better on their own.
 More serious side effects are rare, but they can occur.

-This page explains some of the known benefits and risks of two RSV protection options that are currently available in Canada:
+This page explains some of the known benefits and risks of RSV protection options currently available in Canada.
+Depending on your province or territory, protection against RSV may include:

-• An RSV vaccine for pregnant individuals to help protect their baby after birth
+• An RSV vaccine given during pregnancy to help protect a baby after birth

-This information is based on the official Product Monographs and the National Advisory Committee on Immunization (NACI) guidance.
+This information is based on Health Canada-authorized Product Monographs and recommendations from the National Advisory Committee on Immunization (NACI).
 It does not replace a conversation with your healthcare provider.
-Always talk to your provider about what’s right for you or your baby.
+Always speak with your healthcare provider about what is appropriate for you or your baby.

 Common, usually mild side effects: